OAODEV/herd/README.md

   * [Persistant Disks and Volumes](http://kubernetes.io/v1.0/docs/user-guide/volumes.html)
 * Create the resources in the qa-sandbox cluster (using gcloud and kubectl command line tools)
+* k8s pulls the builds from our registry and runs them

 # The herd process